MarkBind/markbind/docs/userGuide/deployingTheSite.md

           - Build-And-Deploy
     ```

 After you have pushed the `config.yml` file to your remote repo, you should see Circle CI starting to run the Deploy job in your projects dashboard.
-Once it is successful, you should be able to view your Markbind site at `http://<username|org>.github.io/<repo>`.
+Once it is successful, you should be able to view your MarkBind site at `http://<username|org>.github.io/<repo>`.

 For more information on customizing your build script, you may refer to [Circle CI Config Reference Document](https://circleci.com/docs/2.0/configuration-reference/#section=configuration).
 </panel>